Kyle-Ross/au-school-holiday-scraper/README.md

 ### AU School Hols - Removed Rows - {start_year}-{end_year}.csv

 All rows that were removed throughing data cleaning.
 Should not contain any useful data, but worth checking.

+### Backup Raw Data.csv

+File containing School holiday data for any States and Years which are not available via the web-scrape.
+This is used to fill out any missing information back to 2010.